The plot shows the location of the SO2 alerts of the selected month, or

 data for SZA <= 85 degrees).

-Numbers of alerts in the different categories are listed in the table
+Numbers of notifications in the different categories are listed in the table